List of Most Frequently asked Agile Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

-Answer: When sometimes developers accidentally commit bug in the software and when such bug stops the compilation process or generates the warning or failure in the normal execution of testing, we say that the build is broken and the major priority of the tester is to get back again to the normal stage by resolving the bug issue.
+Answer: When sometimes developer accidentally commit bug in the software and when such bug stops the compilation process and generates the warning or failure in the normal execution of testing, we say that the build is broken and the major priority of the tester is to get back again to the normal stage by resolving the bug issue.

 Q #24) Tell me something about Kanban?

 Answer: Kanban is a tool that helps the team to overlook the work ie., its progress.
 Progress, as well as the status of your current development story, is perfectly described using kanban and more accurately it is done by the ‘Kanban board’.

 Kanban board allows you to write the whole scenario of your project at a single place so that you can get a perfect picture of the bottleneck, a task done, workflow progress or basically the complete status of your project.

 Q #25) Describe the places where ‘Scrum’ and ‘Kanban’ are used?

-Answer: ‘Scrum' is used when you need to shift towards more appropriate or more prominent process while if you want improvement in running the process without much changes in the whole scenario, you should use ‘Kanban'
+Answer: ‘Scrum’ is used when you need to shift towards a more appropriate or more prominent process while if you want improvement in running the process without much changes in the whole scenario, you should use ‘Kanban’.

 Q #26) Why aren’t user stories simply estimated in man-hours?

 Answer: Estimation of user stories on the basis of man-hours can be done but preferably not.
 You won’t be able to concentrate on the quality product to be delivered to the customer.
 Moreover, you will concentrate on the cost and budget of the management while using man-hours.

 Instead of that, one can use story points, as it provides the complete idea about both the complexity of work and required efforts

 Q #27) Name three other Agile frameworks?

 Answer: Test Driven Development, Feature Driven Development, and Kanban.